2023 HR Compliance Calendar [Free Download]

 July 31 – IRS Form 5500 Due.
-The 5500 form is used to report information about your 401(k) plan’s financial condition, investments and operation to ensure compliance with government regulations.
+The 5500 form is used to report information about your 401(k) plan’s financial condition, investments, and operation to ensure compliance with government regulations.
 Details and the form are typically provided by your 401(k) provider.
-For helping filling this in, read our IRS Form 5500 guide.
+For help in filling this in, read our IRS Form 5500 guide.

 July 31 – IRS Form 5558 Request for Extension Due.
 Request for an extension for additional time to file employee plan returns (such as the Form 5500).

 No key compliance due in the month of August.

 September 15 – Begin Annual Healthcare Coverage Review.
 If your healthcare coverage plan is set for a Jan.1 renewal date, begin the process of reviewing your current coverage and speak with your healthcare provider to plan for the next year.
 If your annual plan falls under a different month, set your calendar reminder for three months prior.

 September 28 – PTO Balance Check for Employees.
 Remind your employees to check their paid time off (PTO) balances before Quarter 4 begins and to submit requests for the remainder of the year in a timely manner.